 It’s days later when I wake up again.
-I’m in a bed and my entire family is around me, it feels like a dream.
-They tell me that Isaac didn’t make it, he’s gone – I black out again.
-It’s Thursday now and I’m finally awake and at a capacity where I can understand what’s going on.
+I’m in a bed and my entire family is around me; it feels like a dream.
+They tell me Isaac didn’t make it, he’s gone – I black out again.
+It’s Thursday now, and I’m finally awake and at a capacity where I can understand what’s going on.
 They tell me Isaac’s funeral will be on Sunday, but I am in too bad of shape to be released to go.
-My intestines were ripped and several bones on the left side of my body were broken including my pelvis.
+My intestines were ripped and several bones on the left side of my body were broken, including my pelvis.
 If I could miraculously get myself out of bed and use a walker to go down the hall and up three stairs, they would let me leave.
-My mind was made up, I ignored the pain for the next two days and accomplished the ask to be able to go to Isaac’s funeral.
+My mind was made up.
+I ignored the pain for the next two days and accomplished the task to be able to go to Isaac’s funeral.

-Once it was over the prosecution charged me with Aggravated Vehicular Homicide despite there being no drugs or alcohol in my system and no clear malicious intent.
+Once it was over, the prosecution charged me with Aggravated Vehicular Homicide, despite there being no drugs or alcohol in my system and no clear malicious intent.
 They intended to prove I killed my brother in this car accident on purpose.
-Over the next year I retaught myself to walk, I went to court countless times.
-My parents and sisters had to survive the unthinkable, one son and brother was dead and their other son and brother had to prove he didn’t kill him on purpose!
-The world was trying to rip our family apart but we refused to turn on each other.
-We fought back as a family, we refused to give up, we knew what man does with evil intent God can still use for good.
-In the end I retained my future – probation, community service, and a loss of my license.
+Over the next year, I retaught myself to walk and went to court countless times.
+My parents and sisters had to survive the unthinkable – one son and brother was dead, and their other son and brother had to prove he didn’t kill him on purpose!
+The world was trying to rip our family apart, but we refused to turn on each other.
+We fought back as a family.
+We refused to give up.
+We knew what man does with evil intent God can still use for good.
+In the end, I retained my future – probation, community service, and a loss of my license.
 God was with us.

 There is no greater phrase of torture than ‘what if.’
 What if we would have stopped at a gas station like I planned?
 What if I went 1 mph faster or slower?
 What if I would have set my bag in the backseat behind me instead of on the passenger side?
 What if it were me instead of him?
 When you play this game though, it stops you from taking action.
 It gives you an excuse to blame others, circumstances, God… but it doesn’t solve anything.